-Pre-proposals meeting the requirements listed in section IV.B and IV.C will be evaluated by government and/or non-government representatives, each having relevant expertise.
+Pre-proposals meeting the requirements listed in section IV.B and IV.C will be evaluated by Federal and/or non-Federal experts, each having expertise in a separate area so that the reviewers as a whole cover the spectrum of pre-proposals received.
 The reviewers will score each pre-proposal using the evaluation criteria and relative weights provided above.
 The individual reviewers' ratings shall be averaged for each application to establish rank order for the Office of Education (OED) Program Officer.
 The review panel will provide no consensus advice.
+The Program Officer will neither vote nor score pre-proposals as part of the review panel nor participate in discussion of the merits of any pre-proposal.
 Decisions on whether to authorize or not authorize a full application will be based on the rank order of the pre-proposals, unless choosing out of rank order is justified by the selection factors below (section V.D).
 The Office of Education anticipates asking up to 30 applicants to submit full applications.
 Full applications from applicants who were not asked to submit them will not be reviewed or considered for funding.